Cherry Valley Elementary Handbook

 Informal Complaint Process: Anyone may use informal procedure to report and resolve complaints of sexual harassment.
 Such informal reports may be made to any staff member and will direct the potential complainants to the appropriate staff member who can explain the informal and formal process.

 Formal Complaint Process: Anyone may initiate a formal complaint of sexual harassment.
 The process includes protecting complainants and witnesses by implementing anti-retaliation provisions.
-Part of a formal investigation includes a complaint made in writing with specifics outlined and a resulting written report.
-If the complainant is not satisfied with the result, the superintendent will respond.
-Corrective measure may result.
+Part of a formal investigation includes a complaint made in writing with specifics outlined and a resulting written response.
+Corrective measures may result.

 If a complainant remains aggrieved, there is an appeal process.
 This process includes appealing to the school board and then, if still, aggrieved an appeal may be made to the Superintendent of Public Instruction.
 There are strict dates and deadlines associated with each step of the process; therefore, it is imperative to view the entire process in board policy and/or call the compliance officer.